dftjr/city-explorer-api/README.md

 # Time Estimates
 For each of the lab features, make an estimate of the time it will take you to complete the feature, and record your start and finish times for that feature:

-Name of feature: Lab 07 - Setup
+Name of feature: Lab 07 (checklist 01) - Setup

 Estimate of time needed to complete: 1 hour